Zucchini Fritters

 Panko – These bread crumbs help to bind the fritters.
 Panko is my preferred bread crumb of choice because it’s light and delicate so it incorporates into the mixture very well to lend the best shape support.

 Cheeses – You’ll need both mozzarella and parmesan to make these cheesy zucchini fritters.
-Try to make sure both cheeses are fresh (not the pre-shredded bagged stuff) for the best flavor and consistency.
+Try to make sure both cheeses are fresh (not the pre-shredded bagged cheese) for the best flavor and consistency.
+Pre-shredded cheeses contain powder separators and preservatives that causes it not to melt as well and freshly grated.

 Gluten Free Option: to make these fritters gluten free, simply substitute the bread crumbs.
 Use gluten-free bread crumbs and preferrable ones that are similar to Panko in consistency.
-After testing countless amount of different brands, I just that best brand is 4C plain gluten free bread crumbs, it is the one that resembles Panko closest.
+After testing countless amount of different brands, I just that best brand is 4C plain gluten free bread crumbs, because it resembles Panko closest with light and crispy texture.

 See recipe card for complete information on ingredients and quantities.